leogbo/mambadev-guides/docs/apex/fundamentals/mamba-coding-style.md

 ## 📄 Quick Reference

-→ See the condensed style sheet at [`style-reference.md`](/docs/apex/fundamentals/style-reference.md)
+→ See the condensed cheat sheet in [`style-reference.md`](/docs/apex/fundamentals/style-reference.md)

 ---